Please ensure Javascript is enabled for purposes of website accessibility

 Elements of a Medical Malpractice Claim

+Several conditions must be met to sue for medical negligence.
 First, you must demonstrate that a doctor-patient relationship existed between the victim and the negligent healthcare provider.
 If a doctor-patient relationship existed, then the doctor had a duty to provide you with competent care.
 This is usually the most straightforward element of your case.
-A “doctor-patient relationship” simply means that the doctor (or other professional) was responsible for administering care or providing a diagnosis in an official capacity.
+A “doctor-patient relationship” simply means that the doctor (or other professional) is responsible for administering care or providing a diagnosis in an official capacity.

 Then, you must prove that the negligence displayed by your doctor resulted in the harm you have suffered.
 This is known as “proof of harm.”
 It is not enough to merely prove that your doctor made a mistake.
 You must establish a clear link between your doctor’s mistake or misconduct and your injury, illness, or loss of a loved one.
-The doctor or their employer may attempt to argue that the worsening of your condition was not related to their action or inaction; your lawyers will work with a team of medical experts to prove otherwise.
+The doctor or their employer may attempt to argue that the worsening of your condition was not related to their action or inaction; your negligence lawyers will work with a team of medical experts to prove otherwise.

-If you think you have been the victim of medical malpractice, or a family member has suffered from the negligence of a medical professional, here are some steps to take:
+If you think you have been the victim of medical malpractice or a family member has suffered from the negligence of a medical professional, here are some steps to take:

 • Request copies of your medical records.